Dechrissen/website/md/pokemon-teams.md

 ---

 # Pokémon Team Archive
 For a few years now, I've wanted to create a page where I could archive teams I use in my Pokémon game playthroughs.
-I thought it would be nice to be able to look back on them whenever I wanted.
+I thought it would be fun to be able to look back on them whenever I wanted.
 In 2025, I'm finally deciding to put this page together which I can append to using journal-style entries.
+I'm not interested in keeping track of my teams from the newer games (past Gen 6 probably — but more realistically I will keep track of Gen 1 through 4, since those are the ones I like to play).

 ## Entry 1
 Version: Gold